nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 After a while you realize that you can pretty much see the map right there in the sector editor, with each character corresponding to a kind of tile.

-It's interesting to note that there's plenty of spare room on this disk: the map only uses up 16 tracks out of 35, and the last few tracks are entirely blank.a
+> It's interesting to note that there's plenty of spare room on this disk: the map only uses
+> up 16 tracks out of 35, and the last few tracks are entirely blank.

 # Cartomancy